fairlygood/omnivore-to-eink/README.md

-# Omnivore to PDF
+# Omnivore to E-Ink

-This is a simple flask application that connects to the Omnivore API, retrieves a bunch of your articles and converts them to a PDF suitable for reading on large format eReaders, like the Remarkable or Kindle Scribe.
-It's mainly useful for devices that can't use the official Omnivore app, or if you want to mark-up the documents.
+This is a simple flask application that connects to the Omnivore API, retrieves a bunch of your articles and converts them to a PDF suitable for reading on large format eReaders, or an ePub for others.

 Features:

-- Output is sized approriately for most large e-ink devices
+- PDF output is sized approriately for most large e-ink devices
-- Uses Ghostscript to compress the output, reducing device storage requirments and bandwidth
+- Uses Ghostscript to compress PDF output, reducing device storage requirments and bandwidth
 - Navigable table of contents
-- Optional two-column view
+- Optional two-column view (PDF only)
 - Images included
 - Download most recent or oldest articles, or build a custom document
 - Option to mark as read on Omnivore

 It should be trivial to host this on your own hardware.

-A hosted version is available [here](https://omnivore-to-pdf.fairlygood.net).
+A hosted version is available [here](https://omnivore-to-eink.fairlygood.net).

 ## Installation